wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/3-exercise-retrieve-and-control-information-returned-from-microsoft-graph.md

 using Helpers;
 ```

 Add the following static member to the `Program` class in the **Program.cs** file.
-This member will be used to instantiate the client used to call the Microsoft Graph:
+This member will be used to instantiate the client used to call Microsoft Graph:

 ```cs
 private static GraphServiceClient _graphClient;